-Situated close to the beach resort of Hua Hin, a long-time vacation spot of the Thai royal family, the 18-hole and 9-hole par three courses at Black Mountain Golf Club were laid out by Australian Phil Ryan of Pacific Coast Design to cater for championship and resort-style golfers.
+Situated close to the beach resort of Hua Hin, a long-time vacation spot of the Thai royal family, the East and North nines form the original 18-hole layout at Black Mountain Golf Club, which Phil Ryan of Pacific Coast Design laid out in 2007 to cater for championship and resort-style golfers.

 In February 2015, Black Mountain hosted and presented the inaugural Thailand Classic, co-sanctioned by the Asian Tour and European Tour.
 In preparation for the event the course was toughened by firming the greens and growing the rough.
 Australian Andrew Dodt won the tournament after graduating from Qualifying School in November 2014.
 Thailand’s Thongchai Jaidee and fellow Aussie Scott Hend finished one shot back.